 Maritime information systems at the European Maritime Safety Agency (EMSA)

-The BRISA Central Traffic Management Centre ensures the centralisation of relief operations, protection, patrolling, assistance and information to users in the extensive highway network concession.
+The BRISA Operational Coordination Centre ensures the centralisation of relief operations, protection, patrolling, assistance and information to users in the extensive highway network concession.

 During the technical visit, several innovations and telematics systems will be displayed.
 The telematic equipment installed in the Brisa network is the result of constant research and adaptation to the needs of the activity.
-Created in 2014, the central TMC operates with 16 other TMC more operational and local traffic management centres distributed along the country ensuring the traffic safety and efficiency along the entire Brisa network.
+Created in 2014, the OCC operates with 16 other more operational and local traffic management centres distributed along the country ensuring the traffic safety and efficiency along the entire Brisa network.

 This constant flow of information allows to provide a better service to the customer and maintain the conditions of circulation.
 In addition to the technical equipment, Brisa also has 71 specific and operational vehicles that circulate in the Brisa network.
-The continuous communication of these vehicles and GPS control allows the central TMC to distribute resources effectively.
-One of those vehicles is included below as a possible in site demonstration
+The continuous communication of these vehicles and GPS control allows the OCC to distribute resources effectively

 Duration – Half day, Bus from Lisbon to Carcavelos